Open-Top Bus Tours

 Malta Open-Top Bus Tours

-Operated by Supreme Travel, open top buses leave from Sliema Ferries terminus every half an hour from 0900 to 1500 on weekdays and from 0900 to 1400 on Sundays.
+Operated by Supreme Travel, open top buses leave from Sliema Ferries terminus (opposite Burger King) every half an hour from 0900 to 1500 on weekdays and from 0900 to 1400 on Sundays.
 The whole tour takes just under three hours, but they operate on a hop-on hop-off basis with tickets valid all day, so the idea is you choose one or two places to stop off en route and make a day of it.
 There are two tours: the North/Blue tour and the South/Red tour.
-Tickets for each tour cost 17 (children aged 5 to 15 pay 11).
+Tickets for each tour cost 20 (children aged 5 to 15 pay 13, children under 5 years travel free).
 Tickets are not transferable between tours.
 If you book in advance, return travel from any hotel in Malta to the departure/arrival point is included in the price.

-South (Red) Tour: depart Sliema Ferries and calls at Ta'Xbiex Harbour, Msida Yacht Marina, Valletta Bus Terminus, Valletta Upper Barrakka, Valletta Harbour, Valletta War Museum, Fort St Elmo, Mediterranean Conference Centre, Fort St. Angelo, Valletta Waterfront, Hypogeum and Tarxien Temples, Senglea Point, Vittoriosa Waterfront, Bieb is-Sultan, Marsaxlokk Fishing Village, San Lucjan Tower, Ghar Dalam Cave and Museum, Blue Grotto, Hagar Qim & Mnajdra, Malta Falconry Centre, Limestone Heritage and back to Sliema.
+South (Red) Tour: depart Sliema Ferries and calls at Valletta Bus Terminus, Auberge de Castille, Valletta War Museum & Fort St Elmo, Mediterranean Conference Centre, Valletta Waterfront, Tarxien Temples and Hypogeum, Vittoriosa Waterfront, Zejtun Parish Church, Zejtun St Gregory's Church, Marsaxlokk Fishing Village, Ghar Dalam Cave and Museum, Blue Grotto, Hagar Qim & Mnajdra Temples, Malta Falconry Centre, Limestone Heritage, and back to Sliema.

-There is also a Night Tour on Mondays, Wednesdays and Fridays from March 31st to November 7th (2014 dates) leaving Bugibba at 1900 and lasting approximately four hours.
+There is also a Malta By Night tour on Mondays, Wednesdays and Fridays from March to mid-November leaving Bugibba at 1855 and lasting approximately four hours.
 There is a stop at Mdina for approximately an hour.
+The price is the same as the other tours and includes free transport from and to any Malta hotel.

-Tickets can be used for hop-on hop-off travel on any (or all) of the three routes on the specified day(s).
-A one-day ticket costs 17, a two-day ticket is 32.
-Children aged 5 to 14 pay 10 for one day, 18 for two days.
+Tickets can be used for hop-on hop-off travel on both routes on the specified day(s), covering 34 stops around Malta.
+A one-day ticket costs 20, a two-day ticket is 37.
+Children aged 5 to 14 pay 10 for one day, 20 for two days.

 Gozo Open-Top Bus Tours

 Malta Sightseeing's Green Tour operates from Mgarr Harbour (where the ferry from Cirkewwa arrives) and also calls at Victoria bus station.
 It runs daily every 45 minutes from 0940 with the last one leaving at 1500.
 A detailed timetable is available in the leaflets or on the Malta Sightseeing website.
-It operates as a hop-on hop-off service with tickets costing 17 valid all day (children aged 5 to 15 pay 11).
-If booked in advance you can add a transfer from your hotel anywhere in Malta to the ferry terminal at Cirkewwa and back for 8 per passenger.
+It operates as a hop-on hop-off service with tickets costing 20 valid all day (children aged 5 to 15 pay 13, children under 5 years travel free).
+If booked in advance you can add a transfer from your hotel anywhere in Malta to the ferry terminal at Cirkewwa and back for 10 per passenger (children 9).

-Route: depart from Mgarr Harbour and calls at Ramla Bay, Savina Creativity Centre (10 minute stop), Ggantija Temples and Xaghra Windmill, Calypso Cave, Marsalforn Bay, Victoria bus station, Ta Pinu Church, Ta' Dbiegi Crafts Village, Azure Window (Dwejra), Fontana Cottage, Xlendi Bay, Victoria bus station, Xewkija, and back to Mgarr Harbour.
+Route: depart from Mgarr Harbour and calls at Ramla Bay, Savina Creativity Centre (10 minute stop), Ggantija Temples and Xaghra Windmill, Calypso Cave, Marsalforn Bay, Victoria bus station, Ta Pinu Church, Ta' Dbiegi Crafts Village, Dwejra, Fontana Cottage, Xlendi Bay, Victoria bus station, Xewkija Square, and back to Mgarr Harbour.

 The photo (right) was taken at Dwejra.